pericleskb/unnamed-test-game/README.md

 # unnamed-test-game
-This is a still under development game I am making in C++, using the SFML library.
+This is a still under development game I am creating in C++, using the SFML library.
 I started making this game for educative and entertainment purposes.

 I am aiming to make it a commandos-like game with some riddles regarding how you will use the few mana points that you have.
 Some things I want to implement are: